Zal and Rudabeh

-Zal and Rudaba (زال و رودابه) are the fate of two lovers in Shahnameh.
+Zal and Rudaba (زال و رودابه) are the fate of two lovers in the Shahnameh.
 Zāl's love for Rudaba begins when he enters the suburbs of Kabul under the rule of the governor and hears Mehrab, the ruler of Kabul, have a daughter in the palace.
 Zal was ruling as a teenager in Zabol and was ordered by King Manuchehr of Iran.
 It was likely that the tax collection of the countries under the command of Iran was with Zal, and he camped with his battalion on the outskirts of Kabol.

 Dating Zal and Mehrab

 Mehrab was the ruler of Kabul and the father of Rudaba.
 Mehrab paid his taxes to Sām as usual, but now his successor is Zal.
 Mehrab found that Zal had camped on the outskirts of the city, visiting in the morning but with an annual ransom.
 When Zal was aware of Mehrab's arrival, he accepted her and welcomed her into the Zuboliani tradition and placed her in a high position in parliament.
 When the party ended and a farewell to Mehrab, one of Zal's commanders told him that Mehrab had a beautiful daughter in the palace.
 And Zal fell in love with Mehrab's daughter.

 Zal was upset at night, but the next day Mehrab went to Zal's tent again for lunch.
 Zal was very happy about the arrival of Mehrab.
 He asked Mehrab what he wanted to express, the throne, the royal seal, the sword or the crown.
 These compliments indicated a lover.
 And while he had not yet seen the Rudaba.
 In response, Mehrab said, "I only have one wish to be my guest.
-Despite the esoteric desire, Zal said Sam would not allow me to do so, and Mehrab left hi tent discomfort.
+Despite the esoteric desire, Zal said Sam would not allow me to do so, and Mehrab left his tent discomfort.